Crownstone-Community/cloud-v2/doc/SYNCING.md

 The status is one of these options:
 - "NOT_AVAILABLE"
-this entity is not on the cloud or not available to you
+    - this entity is not on the cloud or not available to you
 - "IN_SYNC"
-same updatedAt time
+  - same updatedAt time
 - "NEWER_DATA_AVAILABLE"
-cloud has newer data (HAS DATA)
+  - cloud has newer data (HAS DATA)
 - "REQUEST_DATA"
-you have newer data, please give to cloud.
+    - you have newer data, please give to cloud.
+(HAS DATA)
 - “VIEW"
-you have requested data, here it is.
+    - you have requested data, here it is.
 No syncing information.
 (HAS DATA)
 - "CREATED_IN_CLOUD"
- the cloud has an additional id other than what you requested.
+    - the cloud has an additional id other than what you requested.
 - "UPDATED_IN_CLOUD"
- the cloud has been updated with your model.
+    - the cloud has been updated with your model.
 - "ERROR"
- Something went wrong with this part of the query.
+    - Something went wrong with this part of the query.
 (HAS ERROR)
 - "ACCESS_DENIED"
- You tried to create a new field but you dont have access.
+    - You tried to create a new field but you dont have access.

 The user has sent a list of ids and updated at times.
 This should be the full set of what the user has and the cloud will query all ids that the user has access to including their updated at times.

 There are 2 edge cases:
-The user has an extra id: an entity has been created and not synced to the cloud yet.
+- The user has an extra id: an entity has been created and not synced to the cloud yet.
-SOLUTION: It will be marked with new: true.
-The user knows that this is new since the user does not have a cloudId The cloud has an id less: another user has deleted an entity from the cloud and this user doesnt know it yet. the cloud marks this id as DELETED
+  - SOLUTION: It will be marked with new: true.
+The user knows that this is new since the user does not have a cloudId
+- The cloud has an id less: another user has deleted an entity from the cloud and this user doesnt know it yet.
+  - SOLUTION: The cloud marks this id as DELETED

 ## Future optimizations